Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Quark degrees of freedom

+The vacuum contribution of the quarks remains flat at low $T$, and above $T\approx155$~MeV starts to decrease, which follows from Eq.~(\ref{eq:chiB_vac}) with a decreasing quark mass.
+This fall-off is responsible for the bending down of the total contribution at $T \gtrsim 155$~MeV, as seen in panels~(a) and~(b).
+The small mesonic vacuum contribution is positive and remains essentially constant for the entire temperature range with a slight increase above $T\approx165$~MeV, where the pion mass grows.

-To avoid the dependence on the unknown quark mass at $T=0$, one can subtract the value of $\chi_B$ at a temperature within the range of the data in Fig.~\ref{fig:chiBBandchiBS_HRG}, for instance at $T_0=135$~MeV.
-We can thus evaluate $\chi_B(T)-\chi_B(T_0)$ and compare it with the similarly subtracted lattice data.
+To avoid the dependence on an unknown value of the quark mass at $T=0$, one can subtract $\chi_B$ at a temperature within the range of the data in Fig.~\ref{fig:fittedQuarkMass}, for instance at $T_0=135$~MeV.
+We can thus obtain $\chi_B(T)-\chi_B(T_0)$ and compare it with the similarly subtracted lattice data.
 In Fig.~\ref{fig:chiBsub}, we show the result of such a prescription.
-It can be seen that the quark-meson model reproduces the lattice data reasonably well up to $T\sim 155$~MeV.
+It can be seen that the quark-meson model reproduces the lattice data very reasonably in the displayed range of temperatures.